 At the end of each interim reporting period, the Company determines the income tax provision by using an estimate of the annual effective tax rate, adjusted for discrete items occurring in the quarter.
-The Company's effective tax rate was 29.8% and 135.2% for the three months ended March 31, 2018 and 2019, respectively.
-The change in tax rate is primarily due to the impact of stock compensation deductions for tax.
 The effective income tax rate reflects the effect of federal and state income taxes and the permanent impacts of differences in book and tax accounting.